robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene09r.md

 "Um, yeah.
 Sort of.
 I guess."

-I shook my head at the screen and snorted again.
+I snorted again.
 My lips had gone tight.

 Charlotte frowned.
 "What?"

-I shook my head quickly.
 "Nothing.
 Have all the costumes been distributed?"

 "Yep.
 Every last one.
 And we've also had a couple of repairs.
-Something tells me Fiona doesn't think they're going to be all that busy.
+Something tells me Fiona doesn't think they're going to be all that busy, though.
 I think she's in for a bit of a surprise."
 She stopped, staring at me.
 "You know, it's nice up here, but—"

 "But?"

 Her lips twitched.

-"It's a bit 'party-town' after work.
+"Well, it's a bit party-town after work.
 Especially on Fridays and the weekend."

-"Like, it would be in Melbourne."
+"So, like Melbourne."

 "I guess."
 Her lips went sideways.
 "Not my thing.
 I mean, the pool party was, um, fun—"